django-json/imageuploaderchallenge-api/README.md

   CLOUD_API_KEY=[Put your API KEY here] CLOUD_SECRET_KEY=[Put your SECRET KEY here]
   ```
 6. Make sure you do not include the brackets.
-Then your done!
+Then you're done!